Published in Non-Clinical

 Any unilateral procedure will require a modifier for either the lid (E1, E2, E3, E4) or RT/LT.
 Examples are conjunctival foreign body removal 65205, epilation 67820, punctal occlusion 68761.

 Can you bill for fundus photography if you are monitoring a condition, even if that condition is not showing any change?
-Or can you only bill fundus photography if there is documented change?
+Or can you only bill fundus photography if there is a documented change?

 How do you appropriately bill and code for foreign body removal?
 Can you use the same code for the procedure and office visit?
 Or do they require different diagnosis codes?

 Is a DFE necessary to bill certain procedure codes?
-Or can you bill so long as you examine the posterior pole with other methods like ultra widefield imaging?
+Or can you bill so long as you examine the posterior pole with other methods like ultra-widefield imaging?

 DFE is rarely a requirement for any level of 99xxx/92xxx office visit; however, some carriers may have DFE written into their policy for 99204/99214/92004/92014.